-After operating in salt water, flush the cooling water passages with fresh water to prevent them from becoming clogged with salt deposits.
+After operating in salt water, flush the cooling water passages with fresh water to prevent them from becoming clogged.
+Also rinse the outside of the outboard motor with fresh water and, if possible, rinse the power head under the cowling.